Vurv78/rglua/README.md

 ```

 ## Notes
-*  I have never tested this outside of Windows and will not be able to.
-   If there are any issues on other platforms, I will gladly accept any PRs you may make but I won't be able to help you myself.
+* This will most likely not work on other platforms and I am not able to vouch/test them.
 * The nature of this crate is super unsafe and sort of defeats the purpose of rust's safety because of the interfacing you require to unsafe C code and the nature of linking to them.

 ## Example Module